greystate/greystate-namespaces/README.md

 - It seems to have originated around April 2002
 - It's written in Microsoft's **JScript** ASP variant
-- The schemas are transformed to HTML using XSLT
+- The schemas are transformed to HTML using XSLT, because, *of course*
 - The transformations are done using another legacy project of mine, [XMLObject()](https://xmlobject.greystate.dk)
 - It's using my `Server.Transfer()` trick to hide the `.asp` part of the URLs, but keeping the logic in a single file ([process.asp](process.asp)).
+- I was using a source code control system called **RCS** at the time

 ## Why are all the namespace URIs using HTTP when the site is running on HTTPS?